 I have been privileged to have some great correspondence with Bruce Antle for several years.
 He is a wonderful writer, must be all those sermons he had to write over the years!
 And he has many growing-up-in-Kirkwood stories to share.
 He and wife Darlene Petri, KHS66, are retired and living in Missouri these days.
 I'm going to publish some of our correspondence, but mostly want to share an article he wrote for me but I'm having trouble getting it posted due to the format it's in so for now I'm going to give you a glimpse into their lives as told by Bruce.
-Check back later and read his article, I'll post it as soon as I ca. Here are some random snippets:
+Keep reading below and you'll see I finally got the story he wrote posted.
+Here are some random snippets:

 Since being retired (still do a little real estate with friends and family) and some pulpit supply, but mostly take care of Darlene and that is my primary job.
 4-2-22

 It is hard to believe we are in the "4th quarter" of our life or the "last chapter" or on the "25 yard line" with 25 and goal to go, all of us within field goal range if we are so lucky.
 Darlene has outlived her parents and on my side 85 seems to be the magic number, so barring anything unforeseen we should have another 10 years of somewhat independent living.